Estuary

 BYOC for Maximum Control

-With the Bring Your Own Cloud (BYOC) deployment model, you can run your own Flow data plane inside your own VPC.
+With the Bring Your Own Cloud (BYOC) deployment model, you can run your own Estuary data plane inside your own VPC.
 This means data never leaves your infrastructure, and you maintain direct control over compute, storage, and networking.

 Private Networking Options